mathworks-ref-arch/matlab-on-azure/releases/R2022b/README.md

 ## Prerequisites

-To deploy this reference architecture, you must have the following permissions that allow you to create and assign Azure roles in your subscription:
+To deploy this reference architecture, you must have the following permissions that allow you to create and assign Azure&reg; roles in your subscription:

 1. `Microsoft.Authorization/roleDefinitions/write`
 2. `Microsoft.Authorization/roleAssignments/write`

-To check if you have these permissions for your Azure subscription, please follow the steps mentioned in [Check access for a user to Azure resources](https://learn.microsoft.com/en-us/azure/role-based-access-control/check-access).
+To check if you have these permissions for your Azure subscription, follow the steps mentioned in [Check access for a user to Azure resources](https://learn.microsoft.com/en-us/azure/role-based-access-control/check-access).

-If you do not have these permissions, you can obtain them in one of the two ways:
+If you do not have these permissions, you can obtain them in two ways:

 1. The built-in Azure role [User Access Administrator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) contains the above-mentioned permissions.
 Administrators or Owners of the subscription can directly assign you this role in addition to your existing role.
 To assign roles using the Azure portal, see [Assign Azure roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal).